apenara/gas-intellisense/README.md

 ## Troubleshooting

+### Didn't see the setup prompt?

+If you missed the initial setup prompt or clicked "No":
+1. Open the command palette (Ctrl+Shift+P / Cmd+Shift+P)
+2. Type "GAS: Setup Workspace"
+3. Press Enter to run the manual setup

 ### IntelliSense not appearing?

 1. Make sure the file has a `.gs` extension
+2. Check if workspace setup has been completed (look for `jsconfig.json` in your workspace)
+3. If not set up, run "GAS: Setup Workspace" from the command palette
-2. Try reloading VS Code (Ctrl+Shift+P → "Developer: Reload Window")
+4. Try reloading VS Code (Ctrl+Shift+P → "Developer: Reload Window")
-3. Check that the extension is activated (look for "GAS IntelliSense" in the status bar)
+5. Check that the extension is activated (Extensions panel → GAS IntelliSense should show as active)

 ### Snippets not working?

 1. Check that `gasIntellisense.enableSnippets` is set to `true` (default)
 2. Make sure you're in a JavaScript context (.gs file)
 3. Type the snippet prefix and press Tab or Enter

+### Setup prompt appearing repeatedly?

+This shouldn't happen, but if it does:
+1. Check if `jsconfig.json` or `tsconfig.json` exists in your workspace
+2. Try running "GAS: Setup Workspace" manually to complete setup
+3. If the issue persists, try reloading VS Code

 ### Types seem outdated?